- [Privacy notices](https://www.t-mobile.com/privacy-center/privacy-notices)

 __Understand the different ways fraudsters try to access your information__—including phishing, malware, and account takeover schemes.

-Get tips and tools on protecting your data in your T‑Mobile account or other accounts online.
+__Get tips and tools on account protection__ in your T-Mobile account or other accounts online.

 __Stop and think__ before engaging with anything that seems suspicious—it’s one of the best ways to protect yourself online.